 Equally important, start developing your own sense of leadership philosophy or mantra.
 Leadership is not something elusive just practised by CEO’s and presidents.
 While the top person sets the tone and pace, leadership is exhibited at every level of the most successful organizations.
 Study the individuals both internally and externally who have a reputation for getting outstanding results and promotions.
 Read about the great business success stories in your country and internationally and the people who created them.
 Learn by their example.

-Countless articles and books exist on the subject of leadership but the best describe how exceptional individuals built dominant world-class enterprises, such as Steve Jobs at Apple, Akio Morita at Sony, Sam Walton at Wal-Mart, Bernie Marcus and Arthur Blank at The Home Depot, Jorma Ollila at Nokia, Jack Welch at General Electric, Jeff Bezos at Amazon and Herb Kelleher at Southwest Airlines.
+Countless articles and books exist on the subject of leadership but the best describe how exceptional individuals built dominant world-class enterprises, such as Steve Jobs at Apple, Akio Morita at Sony, Sam Walton at Wal-Mart, Bernie Marcus and Arthur Blank at The Home Depot, Jorma Ollila at Nokia, Jeff Bezos at Amazon and Herb Kelleher at Southwest Airlines.
 Ask yourself what stands out about these success stories and the leaders responsible for them.

 You will discover that virtually all exceptional leaders share these ten characteristics:

 Visualize how you want to conduct yourself when you are placed in a leadership role anywhere in your organization.
 Develop your own leadership mantra and realize the need to continuously learn as you go.
 Recognize that coaches get better results than “bosses” and that teamwork is usually a much stronger force than individual action.